Xercius/Trading-Card-Game-Tracker/client-vite/README.md

 npm run dev
 ```

 The app expects the API to be available at the configured base URL.
-Requests are issued through a shared Axios instance that automatically adds the `X-User-Id` header based on the currently selected user.
+Requests are issued through a shared Axios instance that automatically attaches a bearer token obtained when the user is selected.